nano-labs/pyfwf3/README.md

     def _after_parse(self):
         """Customization on parsed line object."""
         try:
-            # Parse birthday as date object
+            # Parse birthday as datetime.date object
             self.birthday = datetime.strptime(self.birthday, "%Y%m%d").date()
         except ValueError:
             # There is some "unknown" values on my example file so I decided to
             # set birthday as 1900-01-01 as failover.
-I also could skip those
+I also could just skip
-            # lines by raising InvalidLineError
+            # those lines by raising InvalidLineError
             self.birthday = datetime(1900, 1, 1).date()

         # Set a new attribute 'age'